jhudsl/tidyversecourse/docs/05-prediction.md

 ```

 ```
 ## !
-Fold01: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold01: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold01: model (predictions): There are new levels in a factor: Shelby, Faulkner,...
+Fold01: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 ```
 ## !
-Fold02: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold02: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold02: model (predictions): There are new levels in a factor: White, Nevada, St...
+Fold02: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 ```
 ## !
-Fold03: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold03: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold03: model (predictions): There are new levels in a factor: Houston, Garland,...
+Fold03: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 ```
 ## !
-Fold04: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold04: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold04: model (predictions): There are new levels in a factor: Baldwin, Apache, ...
+Fold04: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 ```
 ## !
-Fold05: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold05: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold05: model (predictions): There are new levels in a factor: Russell, Phillips...
+Fold05: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 ```
 ## !
-Fold06: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold06: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold06: model (predictions): There are new levels in a factor: Crittenden, Monte...
+Fold06: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 ```
 ## !
-Fold07: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold07: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold07: model (predictions): There are new levels in a factor: Arkansas, Sebasti...
+Fold07: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 ```
 ## !
-Fold08: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold08: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold08: model (predictions): There are new levels in a factor: Etowah, Coconino,...
+Fold08: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 ```
 ## !
-Fold09: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold09: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold09: model (predictions): There are new levels in a factor: Tuscaloosa, Cochi...
+Fold09: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 ```
 ## !
-Fold10: recipe: the standard deviation is zero, The correlation matrix has missi...
+Fold10: preprocessor 1/1: the standard deviation is zero, The correlation matrix...
 ```

 ```
 ## !
-Fold10: model (predictions): There are new levels in a factor: Colbert, Walker, ...
+Fold10: preprocessor 1/1, model 1/1 (predictions): There are new levels in a fac...
 ```

 We can now take a look at various performance metrics based on the fit of our cross validation "resamples".